 On Tuesday, I had a local reporter come by to interview me about my new title.
 We discussed how I found out about the pageant, my plans to make the most of my platform, and the national Miss Teenage Canada competition I will be attending this summer in Toronto.
 A couple days later, the article was published in the Truro Daily News, and I have to say, it is really well-written and will hopefully raise more awareness on my title and the pageant.

-I even chose my perfect evening gown, but alas, my dress selection will remain a secret until nationals 😉
+I even chose an evening gown for Toronto, but alas, my dress selection will remain a secret until nationals 😉

 After that, I did some more shopping for outfits and shoes to bring to Toronto.
 Below are some pictures of the outfits that I purchased!